Home » Least Crowded Beaches In Florida Panhandle Area

 Shell Island/Panama City Beach

 This is by far one of the least crowded beaches in the area because you either have to take your boat or rent one or take the shuttle to get over to it.
-Once you do though, you will quickly see why it’s on my Best Things To Do In Panama City Beach list.

 The ride is about 25 minutes from PCB.
 Once you are on the island, be sure to walk over to the Gulf Side where you will find a stunning white sand beach.